LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 (Release, Debug, etc.), RAJA features to enable (OpenMP, CUDA, etc.), and paths to required tool chains, such as CUDA, ROCm, etc.

-They will be describe briefly in the following sections.
+They are described briefly in the following sections.

 ===================